Introduction

 Challenges or Problems in Animation

-- Rendering many frames requires high processing power and, hence, high cost.
+The rendering process requires many frames and, consequently, high processing power and, in turn, high cost.

 - Realism Issues

-- Making motion look natural in animation is difficult.
+- Making movements look natural in animation is difficult.

 - Synchronization Problems